Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_java.md

 ## Step 6: Read back the raw value from Basis Theory

-With our value safely stored in a Token, let’s read that value back to our system.
+With our value safely stored in a Token, let’s read it back.
 To do this, we will make an HTTP GET request to the [Basis Theory Get a Token API](https://docs.basistheory.com/api-reference/#tokens-get-a-token) endpoint and print the response's raw string value.

-We are using the `id` property from the previous Token we created to inject the `tokenId` into the Get a token request.
+We are using the `id` property from the previous Token we created to inject the `tokenId` into the Get a token by ID request.
 Because we are using vanilla Java, we will simply split the response and grab the `id` from the resulting array.

 ```java
 // Parse token id from response